SunnyGitGud/Conway-s-game-of-life/README.md

-# 2D Generation Simulator - Code Documentation & Explanation
+# Conway's Game of Life - Code Documentation & Explanation

 This document explains the complete structure and logic of a 2D cellular automata simulation based on **Conway's Game of Life**, built using C++ and Raylib.
 It is designed to be easy to follow and serves as a study reference.